The Lord’s Day

 Philippians is about.
 What a joy it is going to be as we launch into it.

 Let’s look to God in prayer.

 would live life in light of this glorious gospel, in Jesus’ name.
 Amen.

 The Gospel Song]

 The grace of our Lord Jesus Christ be with your spirits.
-Amen.

 transcribed message has been lightly edited and formatted for the web page.
 No